Crew Chief

 Both crew-members can communicate with the chief using one of two methods:

 In both modes you can communicate with the crew chief using Jester wheel "Crew Chief" menu.
-The aircraft has to be stationary and located on a friendly airfield for the menu to be available.
+The aircraft has to be stationary.

-If the intercom system is set up correctly and powered up, the intercom mode will be active, otherwise hand signals mode will be used and the "(hand signals)" will be added to the "Crew Chief" menu name to indicate that.
+If the intercom system is set up correctly and powered up and the wheel chocks are placed, the intercom mode will be active, otherwise hand signals mode will be used and the "(hand signals)" text will be added to the "Crew Chief" menu name to indicate that.

 You can verify the 2-way communication by using "Comms Check" option.